bibendi/dip/README.md

 gem install dip
 ```

-If you don't have installed Ruby then you could copy a precompiled binary to your system.
+If you don't have installed Ruby, then you could copy a precompiled binary to your system.
 It can be found at [releases page](https://github.com/bibendi/dip/releases)
 or type bellow into your terminal: